-Join Jeff Toister for an in-depth discussion in this video Understanding the importance of adult learning, part of Instructional Design Essentials: Adult Learners.
+Join Jeff Toister for an in-depth discussion in this video Understanding the importance of adult learning, part of Instructional Design: Adult Learners.

 >> To understand how adult learning principles play a role in good instructional design, it's helpful to look at an example.
 Imagine a group of new managers are given a choice of two training programs.
 Each class covers five fundamental manager roles.
 Both are online and self-paced.
 Based on a short introduction to each one think about which of the following programs most participants would prefer.
 Here's the first example. >> The five roles that every manager must know and understand.
 Producer, achieve goals and accomplish results for the company through the tasks and work that you do.

 Administrator, oversee systems, policies and procedures to ensure the company is running at peak levels.
 Innovator, use creativity and ideation to delineate new opportunities to improve the business or resolve problems.
 Mediator, help your people work through conflict between themselves and with employees in other departments.
 Culture builder, create a positive work environment that engages employees and aligns with the company's objectives. >> Now, here's the second example. >> As a manager, you'll play a few different roles.
 As I go through the five primary roles, think about how you play them over the course of your work week.